Visiting Poas Volcano

 Biodiversity of Poas National Park

 The dwarf or stunted forest is particularly spectacular.
-It includes Bonsai sized trees and resilient ferns whose growth is thwarted by the acid rain.
-There is a long history of eruptions – forty since 1828.
-Furthermore, the crater of the Poas have Geysers which can spew up to 600 feet, making it one of the highest geysers worldwide.
+It includes Bonsai sized trees and ferns whose growth is thwarted by the acid rain.
+Furthermore, the crater of the Poas has Geysers which can spew up to 600 feet, making it one of the highest geysers worldwide.
 Verdant foliage covers most of the park and is primarily made up of cloud forest and humid low mountain forest.
 The lower slopes of the volcano are covered with coffee plantations and ornamental plant farms.
 You can see that crater vicinity is mostly barren with windswept shrubs.
 Hundreds of epiphytes dangle from moss-laden trees, and the park is dotted with tons of poor man’s umbrella plants which are also known for their gigantic leaves.

 The Poas National Park has eighty different species of birds.
 Birders will adore the variety of species in the area.
 Hummingbirds, toucans, sooty robins, black guans, and tanagers all frequently sighted.
 We can’t forget the resplendent quetzal also makes its home in the region.
 Because of the acidity in the crater lakes, there is little marine life.
 The history of the Poas National Park has a unique tie to the United States.
 In the 1960’s, a student named Mario Boza was visiting Poas.
 He was so impressed with its natural beauty that he wrote a conservation management plan for the area as his master’s thesis.
 Consequently, his thesis is the backbone of the National Park system in Costa Rica.

 Visit between December and March: Costa Rica’s dry season is the best guarantee for a dry and sunny visit!

 Dress well: The top can be quite windy.
 So bring some warm clothes to put on after your hike or drive.